Student/Dietetic Intern Resources

 D&D Digital Internship Matching Questions- This is a MUST READ if you are planning to participate in the digital match process.

-November 2019 Computer Matching Calendar- You already know… MUST READ if you are participating in the November 2019 Dietetic Internship Computer Matching.
+November 2019 Computer Matching Calendar- A MUST READ if you are participating in the November 2019 Dietetic Internship Computer Matching.

 Future Dates for Computer Matching (through November 2020)- Use this document to plan ahead if you will be participating in the dietetic internship computer matching up to November 2020.